Playa de Gulpiyuri Facts

-- First of all, Playa de Gulpiyuri ranks as one of the smallest, yet most amazing, beaches in the world.
-Furthermore, it actually represents an inland beach, yet, astonishingly, it’s not one accompanying a river.
+- The astounding Playa de Gulpiyuri ranks as one of the smallest, yet most amazing, beaches in the world.
+The astounding site additionally actually represents an inland beach.
+Astonishingly, though, it’s not one accompanying a river.

-- In addition, this remarkable geological feature formed located near whqat now represent Llanes, Spain.
-This lies on the northern coast of the country, and forms part of Spain’s Regional Network of Protected Areas.
+- This remarkable geological feature further formed located near what now represents the region of Llanes, Spain.
+This lies on the northern coast of the country, and also forms part of what’s now Spain’s Regional Network of Protected Areas.

-- The marvel of Nature also holds the distinction of having been named a natural monument, as well.
-Playa de Gulpiyuri also, quite understandably, forms an extremely popular tourist attraction in the region.
+- Not surprisingly, the marvel of Nature even holds the distinction of having been named a natural monument, as well.
+Playa de Gulpiyuri also, quite understandably, now represents an extremely popular tourist attraction across the region.

 Playa de Gulpiyuri Physical Description